danielbereza50/Career_Projects/README.md

   1. Verfication code needed for api credentials
-  2. Required billing input fields on web form
+  2. Required billing input fields on web form (map the following fields in a stream)

      a) Email